 Easier Script Access

-This one’s more of a benefit than a use case, if you use a Resource Decorator to add metadata or overlay properties, you can more easily access those properties in scripting languages like JSP or Sightly.
+This one’s more of a benefit than a use case, but if you use a Resource Decorator to add metadata or overlay properties, you can more easily access those properties in scripting languages like JSP or Sightly.

 Finally, the last benefit I’ll mention of using Resource Decorators for adding metadata and overlaying properties is that it can help keep resource code with the resource, and out of the hands of helper/utility classes.